SilverLi0x10/stdscore-GUI/README.md

 # 📊 std score calculator

 A desktop GUI tool built with `eframe` and `egui` to parse HTML files containing score tables, normalize scores based on the highest non-"std" entry, and display a sortable comparison table.
-Supports drag-and-drop and Chinese font rendering.
+Supports drag-and-drop, Chinese font rendering, and system-aware dark mode.

 ---